sassansh/Places/README.md

 - Create a group
 - Request and join an existing group / accept or reject requests to join
 - Each user can rate (scale 1-5)  a place, rating is attached to their group
-- View places by category and order by average ranking
+- View places by category and order by average rating

 **Standard Requirements**
 - Modify an existing rating
 - Create new categories
-- Add custom criteria for each category.
+- Choose custom criteria for a category (by group)
-  - Creator of custom criteria can describe each criterion/categories
 - Display ranked list of places based on selected criteria
   - Multiple search criteria including location tags
 - Allow users to upload photos for their profile picture or of places